 Nottinghamshire's central location means it has a large audience within a two-hour drive time.
 However, as a destination, it is impossible to be everything to everybody.
-In consultation with our stakeholders and partners, we believe the following target markets are a good fit for what Nottinghamshire has to offer and will form our focus for now - these target markets will be confirmed and underpinned by evidence.
+In consultation with our stakeholders and partners, we believe the following target markets are a good fit for what Nottinghamshire has to offer - these target markets will be confirmed and underpinned by evidence.